 The Company uses the standard formula to estimate its Solvency Capital Requirement ("SCR") according to which the SCR calculation is divided into risk modules.
-The main components of the SCR (before diversification) for the reporting year ended 31 December 2023 are as follows:
+The main components of the SCR (before diversification) for the reporting year ended 31 December 2024 are as follows:

+The Company's SCR as at 31 December 2024 was estimated at €22,4m and was covered by €45,0m of eligible capital resources, providing a surplus of €22,6m.
 For the reporting year, Non-Life Underwriting risk, Counterparty Default risk and Market risk were the main components of the Company's SCR.
 Non-life underwriting risk components are premium, reserve risk and catastrophic events risk which are mitigated through the purchase of adequate reinsurance cover.
 The Company assesses and mitigates Counterparty Risk by monitoring exposures to ensure that are within its approved risk appetite limits.
 Also, the Company follows a defined Investment Policy which includes specific criteria and limits (qualitative and quantitative) for each category of asset in order to ensure that investments are made in a prudent manner.

 As part of its risk management process, during the reporting year, the Company carried out stress and scenario testing for material risks through the annual process of Own Risk and Solvency Assessment ("ORSA").
-Relevant results of the exercise were documented in the ORSA Report 2023 which was approved by the Company's BoD and submitted to the Supervisory Authority by the end of the year.
 Based on the assessment performed, the Company's risk profile lies within its defined risk appetite limits.
 In addition, within the reporting period the Company submitted to the Supervisory Authority its quarterly Quantitative Reporting Requirements according to the SII requirements.